Scars of survival: gun violence in the US

-In, Scars of Survival: Gun Violence and Barriers to Reparation in the USA, survivors of gun violence in the US tell how bad policy and a lack of support services cause them to experience years of further trauma and pain.
+In, , survivors of gun violence in the US tell how bad policy and a lack of support services cause them to experience years of further trauma and pain.
 In the absence of targeted programs, gun violence survivors have to seek medical and psychological care through the general health system, a system that poses numerous economic and bureaucratic obstacles, obstacles exacerbated by trauma and physical pain.

 Amnesty International Aotearoa Acting Executive Director Meg de Ronde says that the report is a sobering lesson for New Zealand.

 “We consider ourselves to have high human rights standards and gun violence is a human rights issue because it threatens our ability to have a compassionate, equal and inclusive society.
 Especially post the Christchurch mosque shootings, policy-makers should be ensuring that we are putting people before bureaucracy.”